-There are many different types of green bonds, social bonds, sustainability bonds, and even sustainability-linked bonds.
+There are many different types of ESG bonds including green bonds, social bonds, sustainability bonds, and even sustainability-linked bonds.
 The beauty of fixed income is the possibility of driving the sustainability agenda forward across a variety of instruments.
-At PIMCO, we are actively involved in industry groups and policymaking circles that seek to innovate and develop new financial instruments.
-Due to our size, we are in a position to advise them on shaping market standards.
+At PIMCO, we are actively involved in industry groups and policymaking circles that seek to promote resilient well-functioning global debt markets through developing standard best practices.